gpozzi/capstone-google-analytics/README.md

 <img src="https://user-images.githubusercontent.com/52865532/147880638-422db705-a3d8-40d3-a63c-5aa87f30b309.png" width="700">

-As we can infer for the length of the trips, the most expensive ones take place at around 4:00 - 6:00 AM.
+As we can infer for the length of the trips, the ones that are significantly more expensive take place at around 4:00 - 6:00 AM.

 <img src="https://user-images.githubusercontent.com/52865532/147894488-2fe9016e-b080-4bdf-91d7-157d56925fb4.png" width="700">